Writing Snowpark Code in Python Worksheets

 When a Python worksheet runs in Snowsight, an anonymous stored procedure runs the code and generates queries that execute the Snowpark commands in the code.

 You can use the Query History page in Snowsight to review the queries that ran.
-See Review Query History by using Snowsight.
+See Review Query History in Snowsight.

 For example, after running a worksheet, you can review the queries that ran by doing the following: